mushahadur/Task-From-ICT-Layer/README.md

 The `append()` method in both raw JavaScript and jQuery is used to add content or elements inside another element.
 It's commonly used to dynamically add HTML content or elements to a specified DOM element.
 <h3>Raw JavaScript Example:</h3>
-Suppose you have an HTML structure like this:
+Suppose I have an HTML structure like this:

 ```html
 <div id="container">